-You can save money on heating bills if you change heating furnace filters regularly.
+When did you last change the filter on our air conditioner or furnace?
+You can save money on heating and cooling bills if you change filters regularly.
 Regardless of the quality of your furnace filter (though that does help), filters will become clogged with dirt, dust, pollens and indoor allergens.
 When this happens, your furnace has to work harder to heat, so it will cost you more to operate it.

 Changing furnace filters has a secondary benefit and for those with allergies, sinus or asthma, it may be more important to replace furnace filters for the sheer health benefit – reducing indoor allergens.